openebs/openebs/contribute/design/1.x/csi/20190606-csi-volume-provisioning.md

 - CSI driver will handle CSI request for volume create
 - Kubernetes will have following as part of the infrastructure required to operate OpenEBS CSI driver
-  - CStorVolumeConfigClass _(Kubernetes custom resource)_
-- CSI driver will read the request parameters and create following resources:
-  - CStorVolumeClaim _(Kubernetes custom resource)_
+  - CStorVolumeConfig _(Kubernetes custom resource)_
-- CStorVolumeClaim will be watched and reconciled by a dedicated controller
+- CStorVolumeConfig will be watched and reconciled by a dedicated controller

 #### Volume Deletion Workflow
 - CSI driver will handle CSI request for volume delete